primary-user/CodeClaimer/README.md

 Click the button below to claim it instantly via DM.
 ```

-When platform is left blank, the platform line is omitted completely.
+When platform is left blank, the platform line is omitted.
 The bot does not show `Unknown`.

 ---